telerik/xaml-docs/controls/radgridview/columns/how-to/combobox-column-clicks.md

 ---
-title: Number of clicks in GridViewComboBoxColumn
+title: Number of Clicks to Open ComboBox in GridViewComboBoxColumn
-page_title: Clicks in the ComboBox Column
+page_title: Number of Clicks to Open ComboBox in GridViewComboBoxColumn
 description: Check out how you can control the number of clicks needed to change the value of the ComboBox Column within RadGridView - Telerik's {{ site.framework_name }} DataGrid.
 slug: gridview-combobox-column-clicks
 tags: number,of,clicks,in,combobox,column